nicholascomuni/r2challenge/README.md

 ## Pipeline Reference

-All commands run from the project root with the virtual environment activated.
+All commands run from the project root using Docker Compose.

 ### 1 · Train